Bubbles & Sunlight: This Print is All About the Spring Thaw

 At this point, the ice is eroding into smaller and smaller plates and appears to turn a deep blue color because it's reflecting less light as it thins.
 Bubbles are trapped in pockets and catch the sunlight, and as the ice breaks up, clear water comes to the surface.
 All the living things will waken soon.

 I’m Janet Taylor.
-In my paintings and prints, I celebrate those extraordinary moments that surface within the mundane.
-I take those gifted moments–a whispered reveal of structure, or a passing glance of color and light–and give them permanent form.
+In my paintings and prints, I take those gifted moments–a whispered reveal of structure, or a passing glance of color and light–and give them permanent form.
 You can read more about me and my thoughts on art on my about page.

 Here on the blog I share inside looks at my process, studio news and thoughts about living with art.

 Never miss out.
 Sign up for Collectors Circle emails, and be first to know about sales, new work and studio news.

 Join the Collectors Circle